 - UTM 625 > SG 650

-If you are using a FullGuard license, we recommend to let the license expire and then buy a TotalProtect Bundle (hardware and license).
-This is the cheapest way.
+If you have a FullGuard license in use, we recommend to let the license expire and then buy a TotalProtect Bundle (hardware and license).
+This is the most convenient way.

-If you buy an SG firewall, the migration is pretty easy.
-An SG firewall comes with the UTM operating system pre-installed.
-All you have to do is save the configuration from the UTM hardware and import it to the new SG firewall.
-The job will be done in 15 minutes!
+If you buy an SG Firewall, the migration is pretty simple.
+With an SG Firewall, the UTM operating system comes pre-installed.
+So you only need to backup the configuration from the UTM hardware and import it to the new SG Firewall.
+The thing is done in 15 minutes!

 On an XG Firewall

-You can also order XG hardware which has the Sophos Firewall operating system installed (SFOS).
-Sophos also provides a demo of SFOS if you want to take a look (username: demo / password: XG@dem0user).
-If you choose this way, you have to rebuild the whole configuration, because there is no import from the UTM operating system.
+Of course, you can also order XG hardware that has the Sophos Firewall operating system installed (SFOS).
+Sophos also provides a demo of the SFOS if you want to take a look (username: demo / password: XG@dem0user).
+However, if you choose this way, you have to recreate the whole configuration, because there is no import from the UTM operating system.
 So you start almost from scratch.
-I say “almost zero” because you already have an idea of what to rebuild.
-On this occasion it certainly doesn’t hurt to rethink the structure of the configuration right away.
-What we still often see, for example, are servers, clients, telephones, backup NAS in the same network.
+I say “almost at zero” because you already have an idea of what you need to rebuild.
+On this occasion, it certainly does not hurt to rethink the structure of the configuration right away.
+For example, what we still often see are servers, clients, phones, backup NAS on the same network.
 You don’t do that anymore.

 Switch to SG and later to XG?

-An SG and an XG firewall have the same hardware.
-So you won’t obstruct anything for the future if you order an SG firewall first.
-The only difference is that an SG comes with the preinstalled UTM operating system, while the XG has the new SFOS installed.
-We have already described the differences in an earlier article in detail.
+An SG and an XG firewall have the same hardware 1:1.
+So you won’t block anything for the future if you order a SG Firewall first.
+The only difference is that an SG comes with the UTM operating system pre-installed, while the XG has the new SFOS installed.
+We have already described the differences in detail in a previous article.

-So you can migrate to the SG first and switch to the new operating system later for free.
+So you can migrate to SG first and switch to the new operating system for free at a later date.

-Sophos once announced a migration wizard for configuring from UTM to XG.
+Sophos once announced a migration wizard for configuring from a UTM to an XG.
 But it has already been postponed twice.
-The idea is that you can take the backup file from the UTM and the wizard will prepare the configuration for the SFOS for you.
-But not everything is taken over and it doesn’t mean that everything runs after that.
-Therefore we prefer to start on a greenfield site and question the architecture of the network again.
+The idea is that you can take the backup file from the UTM and the wizard will then prepare the configuration for the SFOS.
+However, not everything is adopted and it does not mean that everything will run afterwards.
+Therefore, we prefer to start on a greenfield site and also question the architecture of the network again.